+A TSP supporting electronic archive services may register the existence of an archived data in a distributed ledger.
+This provides added assurance of:

+the existence of an archived data within the sequential chronological ordering of events

+the persistence of archived data over extended periods.

-6. PDL in support of Electronic Registered Delivery Services
+6.3.6 PDL in support of Electronic Registered Delivery Services

+A TSP supporting electronic registered e-delivery service, including its derivative register electronic mail, may register the proofs (as specified in EN 319 522 parts 1 to 4) in a distributed ledger.
+This provides added assurance of:

+existence of registered electronic delivery proofs within the sequential chronological ordering of events.

+the persistence of proofs over extended periods.

-6. Application to 3rd (non-EU) countries
+6.4 Application to 3rd (non-EU) countries

 https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Pilot+for+the+International+Compatibility+of+Trust+Services

-eIDAS contemplates an internationalization area with which third (non-EU) countries are able to be subject under eiDAS in art.14“ it establishes that "trust services provided by trust service providers established in a third country shall be recognised as legally equivalent to qualified trust services provided by qualified trust service providers established in the Union where the trust services originating from the third country are recognised under an agreement concluded between the Union and the third country in question or an international organisation in accordance with Article 218 TFEU".
+eIDAS contemplates an internationalization area with which third (non-EU) countries are able to be subject under eiDAS 2 regulation in art.14“ it establishes that "trust services provided by trust service providers established in a third country shall be recognised as legally equivalent to qualified trust services provided by qualified trust service providers established in the Union where the trust services originating from the third country are recognised under an agreement concluded between the Union and the third country in question or an international organisation in accordance with Article 218 TFEU".

 This internationalization aspects reflects the possibility once a Mutual Recognition Agreement is countersigned in this purpose.
 Hence a LOTL (List of Trusted Lists) whereby 3rd country trusted list may result of mutual recognition.